rm-hull/luma.led_matrix/doc/python-usage.rst

    with canvas(device) as draw:
        draw.rectangle(device.bounding_box, outline="white", fill="black")

-The :class:`luma.core.render.canvas` class automatically creates an :mod:`PIL.ImageDraw` object of the correct dimensions and bit depth suitable for the device, so you may then call the usual Pillow methods to draw onto the canvas.
+The :py:class:`luma.core.render.canvas` class automatically creates an :py:mod:`PIL.ImageDraw` object of the correct dimensions and bit depth suitable for the device, so you may then call the usual Pillow methods to draw onto the canvas.

 As soon as the with scope is ended, the resultant image is automatically flushed to the device's display memory and the :mod:`PIL.ImageDraw` object is